ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 It is **required to restart the node**.

-If we would have chosen "Manual" instead, the tool is going to just print _instructions_.
+By choosing "Manual" instead, the tool is going to just print _instructions_.
 The user is going to have to follow these instructions and apply them to the node.
 Note that the IDs for the VM and Subnets is going to be different in your case.

 ```text
 ✔ Manual